 - Developmental TDP: A developmental package is a collection of data intended to document a specific design approach and the fabrication of developmental prototypes for test or experimentation.
 These data elements capture the basic design of equipment/weapon systems developed from a concept.
-They are not intended for, nor are they adequate for use in, the competitive procurement of component parts.
+They are not intended for, nor adequate for, in, the competitive procurement of component parts.

 - Product TDP: A product package is a collection of product engineering data related to the design and manufacture of an item or system.
-Product drawings and/or CAD models contain all of the descriptive documentation needed to ensure the competitive procurement of spare parts or end items.
+Product drawings and/or CAD models contain all the descriptive documentation needed to ensure the competitive procurement of spare parts or end items.

 - Commercial TDP: A commercial package is for end items developed by the contractor prior to the award of the contract at his/her own expense.
 Unless the Government purchases rights for these drawings and/or CAD models, the drawings provide the contractor’s proprietary engineering and design information for commercially developed items, off-the-shelf items, or items not developed at Government expense.

-While not a type of TDP, the Decision Tree is important because it provides a process for selecting the appropriate type of data item requirements to be placed on contract.
+While not a type of TDP, the Decision Tree is important because it provides a process for selecting the appropriate data item requirements to be placed on contract.

-Successful TDP acquisition is based on the selection of the appropriate drawings/models and lists.
-Cost constraints and sound business practices require the selection of the minimum drawings/models and associated lists necessary to successfully support an acquired system throughout its life cycle.
+Successful TDP acquisition is based on selecting the appropriate drawings/models and lists.
+Cost constraints and sound business practices require selecting the minimum drawings/models and associated lists necessary to successfully support an acquired system throughout its life cycle.